 206 – Military Leave and Military Leave of Absence

 The Harris County Sheriff’s Office (HCSO) acknowledges that many of its employees are associated with federal and state military organizations, either in an active or a reserve capacity.
-The HCSO further recognizes that from time to time, the obligations owed by an employee to his or her military unit may require the employee to be absent from work.
-[CALEA Standard 22.1.2 f]
+The HCSO further recognizes the obligations owed by an employee to his or her military unit may require the employee to be absent from work.

 Active and Reserve United States Uniformed Services:

 1. U.S. Army

 2. U.S. Navy